Skip navigation

 Migraine Australia is run by our operational board.
 All our board members are volunteers who live with migraine.

-Alex is one of the longest serving volunteers at Migraine Australia and has been instrumental in the success of the Men with Migraine group.
+Alex is one of the longest serving volunteers at Migraine Australia and has been instrumental in the success of the Men with Migraine group and the organisation generally.
 He joined the board in 2024.

 He has a background in student leadership and has taken on several committee positions for community groups over time.
 He is currently studying a Diploma of Community Services, aspiring to work in the Disability Sector.